MolQS/qafm/README.md

-# qafm - A package for Quatitative Atomic Force Microscopy
+# qafm - A package for Quantitative Atomic Force Microscopy